typemiguel/WalnutiQ/README.md

 Numenta has designed a exciting new technology that accurately models layers 3 & 4 (out of 6 layers) in the human neocortex.
-They have generously released the pseudocode for their learning algorithms and this repository is an extensioned implementation of their algorithms using object-oriented programming.
-Make sure to read Numenta's long (but great) explanation of their research in this [white paper](https://db.tt/FuQWQuwE) to better understand the theory behind this repository.
+They have generously released the pseudocode for their learning algorithms and this repository is an extended implementation of their algorithms using object-oriented programming.
+Make sure to read Numenta's great (but long) explanation of their research in this [white paper](https://db.tt/FuQWQuwE) to better understand the theory behind this repository.